gergelyhornyak/namizu/docs/Documentation.md

     - <names,range,yesorno,openended,prompt,teams>
     - Names: The names of the voters are the answers
     - Range: The pollster can set a range for the voters to select from - on a slider possibly
-    - YesOrNo: excludes multichoice, since yes is the opposite of no
+    - YesOrNo: excludes multichoice, since yes is the opposite of no - consider using one variable, so it can go plus (yes) or minus (no)
     - Open-ended: The pollster can create custom options to vote for
     - Prompt: extra text from users, users need to submit a short answer
     - Teams: show which team you have ended up, only 2 choices are accepted